spnkrtv/SemrushTestAssignment/README.md

 Where **.** is a working directory, **-f docker/application/Dockerfile** is the Dockerfile itself,  **-t exampleapp** is a name for searching.

-Check Docker images list, to do this, type at the command line:
+Check Docker images list.
+Type at the command line:

 ```
 docker images